AndresMGA/harmonica_react/README.md

         If it is a count-in event:
             - passes count to <CountIn>
             - passes count to <AudioPlayer>
-                (this is to ensure that metronome can be heard) If it is a note or rest
+                (this is to ensure that metronome can be heard when <CountIn> is displayed)
+        If it is a note or rest
             - passes new cursor position to <ScoreSVG>
             - passes new tab to <HarmonicaMoving>